 A lot of academic programs create a “criminal justice degree page,” and then subsequent pages for each course included in the degree.
 This could quickly add up to 30 or so different pages of individual courses featuring very similar content since they’re all linked to the same major.
 This structure could harm your appearance on the SERP.

-Start small, broken links are pretty straightforward.
+Broken links are pretty straightforward.
 From a technical standpoint, this means that you have a URL that was changed but not redirected, so the user only sees a 404-error page.
-Very bad user experience.
+That’s an embarrassingly bad user experience.
 When Google crawls your site and continuously lands on dead ends, your page authority decreases and your ranking drops.
 Thankfully, these are an easy fix.
 You should catch any 404s in your SEO audit and simply redirect the traffic.

 Although they’re bad on your site, broken links on other sites present a unique opportunity: broken link building.
 This strategy involves using a tool, like SEMrush, to find content that was ranking but no longer exists.
-Maybe you have some content that would fit perfectly.
+Maybe you have some content that would fit that void perfectly.
 Then, you can reach out to the website host and mention that their link is directing to a 404 page, offering your content in its place.
 You’re improving their site and they’re simultaneously helping you build backlinks.
 But remember to make sure your backlinks are from reputable sources; otherwise, they’ll actually hurt your SEO.

 As of 2021, website performance, including page speed, is a direct ranking factor for SEO.
 It’s also a factor in your conversion rate, because users are likely to abandon your site if it takes more than a few seconds to load.
 During your SEO audit, you should certainly be assessing your website speed using a tool, like WebpageTest, that essentially “grades” your website.

 This tool reports important information, like: What’s your time to first byte (TTFB), the time it takes a user to start receiving content?
 Is static content being cached?
 Does your website use a content delivery network (CDN) to help minimize delays?
 If you’re running a lot of scripts, they all need to load before the content appears; these could be optimized to load in a single layer.
 Then you can understand why it’s loading so slowly and where to focus your attention.

 Many times, it’s as simple as image compression.
-Since university and college websites typically display heavy imagery, simply taking note of image size could make a huge difference for your website speed.
+Since university and college websites are typically image heavy, simply taking note of image size could make a huge difference for your website speed.

 The longer they spend on the page, the more time they have to increase their confidence in your institution and notice additional CTAs.
 Now that you’ve guided them a little further in their buyer’s journey, they might be ready for the next step.
 Most websites are built to only address the bottom of the funnel and only address the sale.
 “Enroll today.”
 Well, why should they?